tcltk/tcl/doc/markdown/Utf.md

 **Tcl\_UniCharNcmp** and **Tcl\_UniCharNcasecmp** correspond to **strncmp** and **strncasecmp**, respectively, for Tcl\_UniChar code points.
 They accept two null-terminated Tcl\_UniChar strings and the number of Tcl\_UniChar code points to compare.
 Both strings are assumed to be at least *uniLength* characters long. **Tcl\_UniCharNcmp** compares the code points in two strings in order according to the Unicode character ordering.
 It returns an integer greater than, equal to, or less than 0 if the first string is greater than, equal to, or less than the second string respectively. **Tcl\_UniCharNcasecmp** is the case insensitive variant of **Tcl\_UniCharNcmp**.

-**Tcl\_UniCharCaseMatch** is the Unicode equivalent to **Tcl\_StringCaseMatch**.
+**Tcl\_UniCharCaseMatch** is the Unicode equivalent to [Tcl\_StringCaseMatch][StrMatch].
 It accepts a null-terminated Tcl\_UniChar string, a Tcl\_UniChar pattern, a boolean value specifying whether the match should be case sensitive and returns whether the string matches the pattern.

 **Tcl\_UtfNcmp** corresponds to **strncmp** and accepts two null-terminated TUTF-8 encoded strings each of which should represent a sequence of at least *length* code points. **Tcl\_UtfNcmp** compares the code points represented by each of the encoded strings in order.
 It returns an integer greater than, equal to, or less than 0 if the first string is greater than, equal to, or less than the second string respectively.